Trusted by 100,000+ Families

 A young woman with autism is asleep under a weighted blanket which is a tool for deep pressure therapy.

-However, deep pressure therapy, particularly in the form of weighted blankets, can help promote a sense of security and relaxation, making it easier for your child to fall asleep and stay asleep.
+However, this therapy, particularly in the form of weighted blankets, can help promote a sense of security and relaxation, making it easier for your child to fall asleep and stay asleep.
 Furthermore, research has shown that weighted blankets can increase serotonin and melatonin levels, both of which play a crucial role in regulating sleep.
 So, by incorporating deep pressure therapy into your child’s bedtime routine, you can help them achieve a more restful night’s sleep.

 Goally | For Kids Who Hate Bedtime 😴😡